alwyna/to-squash-or-not-to-squash/README.md

 *Automatic fast-forward*.
 Even with all those extra changes, it's easy.

-The irony here is that a branch that's closer to `develop`, `feature-4` is *harder* to merge, than `feature-2` that is older and further apart, was automatically merged w/o manual intervention.
+The irony here is that a branch that's closer to `develop`, `feature-4` is *harder* to merge, than `feature-2` that is older and further apart, could automatically be merged - no manual intervention needed.

 ##  6. <a name='Otherissuesandpossiblesolutions'></a>Other issues